bzhai/KV6022_limo_ros2_wiki/Workshop-7-‐-Kalman-Filter-Localization.md

 * Verify the laser odometry is being published `ros2 topic echo /odom/laser --field pose.pose.position`

 ### Task1: Setting up Sensor Fusion Package (`robot_localization`)
 We have odometry estimation coming from wheel encoders, imu and laser sensor.
-These sources will be combined through EKF algorithm to achieve better odometry and hence better localization. `robot_localization` [package](http://docs.ros.org/en/noetic/api/robot_localization/html/index.html) is the implementation of EKF which you will configure it to fuse noisy wheel odometry, IMU data and laser odometry for obtaining combined odometry.
+These sources will be combined through EKF algorithm to achieve better odometry and hence better position tracking. `robot_localization` [package](http://docs.ros.org/en/noetic/api/robot_localization/html/index.html) is the implementation of EKF which you will configure it to fuse noisy wheel odometry, IMU data and laser odometry for obtaining combined odometry.
 * First of all, clone the `robot_localization` package repository (humble branch) into your `KV6022_limo_ros2` workspace:
 ```
 cd ~/KV6022_limo_ros2/src